Lorekeeper

 Pricing: Free: 25 turns/day.
 Paid from $19.95/month.

 Best for: Groups that need visual tactical maps and token-based combat, and are coming from a traditional VTT background.
+See our best virtual tabletop 2026 guide for more VTT-focused options.

 3. Old Greg's Tavern -- Best for Casual Mobile Play